Tactics of the Iraqi insurgency: Assassinations, kidnappings and beheadings

 Assassination of local and government officials, translators for coalition forces, employees at coalition bases, informants, and other (so-called) collaborators has been a regular occurrence.
 Assassinations have taken place in a variety of ways, from close-range small arms fire and drive-by shootings to suicide car-bombers ramming convoys.

 Iraq Body Count project data shows that 33% of civilian deaths during the Iraq War resulted from execution after abduction or capture.
 These were overwhelmingly carried out by unknown actors including insurgents, sectarian militias and criminals.

 Kidnapping, and in some cases beheadings, have emerged as another insurgent tactic since April 2004.
 Foreign civilians have borne the brunt of the kidnappings, although U.S. military personnel have also been targeted.
 After kidnapping the victim, the insurgents typically make some sort of demand of the government of the hostage's nation and give a time limit for the demand to be carried out, often 72 hours.
 Beheading is often threatened if the government fails to heed the wishes of the hostage takers.
 Several individuals, including an American civilian (Nicholas Berg) and a South Korean (Kim Sun-il), among others, have been beheaded.
 In many cases, tapes of the beheadings are distributed for propaganda purposes.
-However, 80% of hostages taken by insurgents have been peacefully released.
 Jill Carroll, a journalist for the Christian Science Monitor, was kidnapped in early 2006, and although later let go, her Iraqi interpreter was killed.

 The goal of the kidnappings appears mainly to be to terrify foreign civilians into immobilization and to attract media attention and possibly inspire recruits.
 Almost all of the kidnappings have been conducted by radical Sunni groups on the fringe of the insurgency.
 The Mahdi Army, as well as the nationalist and more moderate religious elements of the Sunni insurgency, have rejected kidnapping as a legitimate tactic.

 Attacks on security forces

 Another insurgent tactic that has been increasingly used since April 2004 includes large-scale assaults and raids on the Iraqi police, their police stations and compounds of Iraqi security forces, whom insurgents view as collaborators, involving platoon-sized elements or larger, often up to 150 men.
 Large-scale attacks have also been occasionally advanced against U.S. forces.
 They have been launched both by Sunni insurgents in cities such as Ramadi, Fallujah, and al-Qaim, and by Shia militiamen in cities such as Baghdad, Najaf, and Kufa during the twin uprisings of 2004.

 Some attacks may combine multiple weapons and tactics at once, such as rocket-propelled grenades, mortars, and car bombs.
 Although these attacks usually fail militarily, they are designed to convey an impression of strength on the part of the guerrillas (part of the psychological warfare campaign) and to sow general chaos.